Beirut Central District: Beirut City Hall

-Dating back to 1934, Beirut City Hall building has become an architectural landmark in the Downtown area.
-The building is located on the intersection of Foch Street and Rue Weygand in the city center.
-The building is in the Venetian and Arabesque architectural styles, a mix that expresses the regional identity of the area.
-The building was restored after the Lebanese Civil War and it currently houses the office of the Governor of Beirut and the municipal council.
-It is open to the public and for official registration of documents.
+Dating back to 1934, Beirut City Hall building is located on the intersection of Foch Street and Rue Weygand in the city center.
+The building is in the Venetian and Arabesque architectural styles.
+The building was restored after the Lebanese Civil War, and currently houses the office of the Governor of Beirut and the municipal council.

 Grand Serail

-Built in 1853 as an army barracks atop a hill in central Beirut, the Grand Serail currently hosts the office of the Prime Minister of Lebanon.
+Built in 1853 as an army barracks atop a hill in central Beirut, the Grand Serail hosts the office of the Prime Minister of Lebanon.
 The Grand Serail is a historic building, the most important of three Ottoman monuments on the Serail hill.
 The other two are the Council for Development and Reconstruction and the Hamidiyyeh clock tower.
 The Grand Serail followed the architectural design epitomizing the new Ottoman military organization.

-The building was severely damaged in the events of the Lebanese Civil War; its reconstruction took 900 work days and was completed in 1998.
+The building was severely damaged in the Lebanese Civil War; its reconstruction was completed in 1998.
 The Serail covers 39,700 square meters of floor space.
-The Grand Serail's four wings are disposed around a large courtyard which flanked at the center by a limestone and Carrera marble fountain.
+The Grand Serail's four wings are disposed around a courtyard which flanked at the center by a limestone and Carrera marble fountain.
 Both the exterior and interior facades are covered by a total of 588 arches and arcades.
 The two upper floors comprise the Prime Minister's residence and office, offices for his staff, as well as the cabinet room and ministers' offices.
-The ground floor consists of a banquet hall, two receptions areas, a press room and a courtyard.
-An underground level includes a car-park, offices and rooms for personnel.
-In all the Grand Serail includes 430 rooms and chambers in addition to the quarters for the maintenance and other service rooms.

 Squares and public spaces

 The Beirut Central District contains over 60 gardens, squares and open spaces.
 These spaces comprise landscaped streets, gardens, historical squares, pedestrian areas and sea promenades thus totaling to an area of 96 acres of open spaces.
 This makes the BCD home to 50% of the entire public spaces in Beirut, despite the fact that the BCD itself is only 10% of Beirut City.
-These public spaces gradually developed into a thriving social scene for the Beirut residents, thanks in part to the city's mild weather.
-City officials have imposed several plans to attract the urban users and the nature lovers to Beirut's squares and spaces.
-One of the plans is a "temporary uses" policy focused on a rambla pedestrian spine that links the existing city center and Beirut Souks northwards to the terraced corniche and promenade.
-The spine is now open for jogging and cycling, with surrounding roads being closed off to traffic on the weekends.
-They also include street markets and festivals, health and environment awareness campaigns, cat walks and dog shows.